 - Exclusivity (The state of being in a relationship with someone where you are officially boyfriend and girlfriend, and there is no-one else involved)

 - Intimacy (Include mutual understanding, trust, and sharing)

 - Self-Growth and Self-Understanding

 - Expertise in Relationships

 - More Positive Self-Esteem (include higher self-respect and self-confidence)

 - Social Support from Partner’s Friends or Relatives

-So if you want to improve your well-being, find that special someone.
+So if you want to improve your well-being, and for all the benefits of being in a romantic relationship, go find that special someone.
 Romance makes us happy!
 Happy Valentine!